 As of version 2.5, the DITA Open Toolkit base library (dost.jar) is available via the Maven 2 Central Repository.
 You can use this mechanism to download the main JAR file and include it in the build for other Java projects.

-To locate the latest version, search for the
+To locate the latest version,

 org.dita-ot group ID.